BonsaiDen/JavaScript-Garden/doc/en/function/general.md

     }
     bar(); // ReferenceError

-Here `bar` is not available in the outer scope, since the function only gets assigned to `foo`; however, inside of `bar` it is available.
+Here, `bar` is not available in the outer scope, since the function only gets assigned to `foo`; however, inside of `bar`, it is available.
 This is due to how [name resolution](#function.scopes) in JavaScript works, the name of the function is *always* made available in the local scope of the function itself.